cztomczak/cefpython/api/ApplicationSettings.md

 function must be called from your application message loop.
 This option is only supported on Windows.

+When this option is set to true, you don't call CEF message loop explicitilly anymore.
+Also app's main thread is no more CEF's UI thread, thus many of API calls will require using cef.[cefpython.md#posttask](PostTask) function to run code on UI thread.
+You should also pay attention when reading API docs, as many handlers/callbacks execute on specific threads, so when this option is On then your app's code can start executing on different threads.

 This option is not and cannot be supported on OS-X for architectural reasons.